 There are so many reasons I love his film, but one of them is definitely the chemistry between Allie and Noah.
 From the beginning, you know they were meant to be, and I think for a lot of us in LDRs, we experience that feeling, too.
 That’s why we’re willing to do whatever it takes—no matter the distance—to be with our significant other.
 This movie definitely reminds us that relationships are hard, but if you love each other, you will find a way.

-Oh, and if you need another reason to watch this movie, Ryan Gosling and Rachel McAdams star in it!
+Oh, and if you need another reason to watch this best movies, Ryan Gosling and Rachel McAdams star in it!

 Favorite scene: the scene when they’re arguing (very passionately) in the rain, which leads to a steamy bedroom makeup session